Pact Family Camp

 Who Comes to Pact Family Camp?
 What do they get out of it?Families: Sixty-five percent of the children at Pact Family Camp are African American, 15% are Latino, 15% are Asian, and 60% have special needs.
 Twenty percent are growing up in single-parent households and 30% in LGBT households.
 Forty percent of the adopted children have been in foster care, forty percent placed in private domestic adoptions, twenty percent are internationally adopted.
 Seventy-five percent of the children are being parented transracially; 25% are in families with at least one parent of color.
 Seven percent attend with non-adopted siblings.
 Families attend from all across the country.
 Twenty-five percent receive some financial assistance in order to attend.

 Children: Pact campers, from infants to teenagers on the verge of adulthood, spend their days at Pact Family Camp with other kids and camp counselors who are like them in very significant ways.
 For many kids, Pact Family Camp is the one place where they really feel they belong.
 From preschoolers to high school students, each group has many opportunities for sharing experiences, making meaningful connections--and having fun!
 Activities are carefully designed to be age-appropriate, with the older children given progressively more independence, both to spend time with their friends and to explore their emerging thoughts and feelings about adoption and race.
+Click here for more information about programing for children and youth: 0 to five-years-old, six to nine years old, tweens (ten to twelve years old) and teens (thirteen and up).

 Adult adoptees: Adopted adults of color are an essential part of Pact Family Camp, including the renowned adoption professionals, researchers, and authors who speak to and work with both children and parents, as well as many of the counselors in the children's program.
 These adults play a crucial mentoring role for Pact campers of all ages.
 At Pact Family Camp, kids who feel different on a daily basis get a chance to be surrounded and validated by people who understand where they are coming from.
 Pact Family Camp is also a place where adopted adults enjoy connecting with and supporting each other.